 AllTrails is a great resource for finding trails, paths, and urban walks near you.
 The app and website use your location to provide you with nearby hiking suggestions, with information about distance, difficulty, and popularity.
 You can use a map view of search results to find trails within walking distance from your house or filter by usual trail traffic.

-In smaller parks, closure can mean that visitor centers and facilities stop operating and special programming is canceled, but larger, more popular parks have taken stricter measures, closing roads, parking lots, and specific areas, or even barring access to the entire park.
+In smaller parks, closure can mean that visitor centers and facilities stop operating and special programming is canceled, but larger, more popular parks have closed roads, parking lots, and specific areas, or even barred access to the entire park.

 In parks that are still operating for day use, park bathrooms will be open and trash services will be running.
 But if you’re visiting a closed park, you will not be able to rely on those same facilities or emergency services.